Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/motivation.md

 (e.g. tracking down GUI bugs or creating yet another CRUD app) I'll tend to drag my feet and not work as hard.

-This revelation isn't overly profound, most people's productivity will ebb and flow with their motivation levels, after all.
-It's just that the amount of variation will change from person to person, with society typically labelling the flatter, more consistent people as being more "disciplined", while those with more volatile productivity levels being considered "lazy geniuses".
+This revelation isn't overly profound.
+After all, the amount of variation may change from person to person, but most people's productivity will ebb and flow with their motivation levels.
+With society typically labelling the flatter, more consistent people as being "disciplined", while those with more volatile productivity levels are considered "lazy geniuses".

-With most people working remotely due to the recent pandemic, I've had an opportunity to do some introspection and realised that for the last month or so (late February 2020 onwards) I've been in one of those low motivation periods.
+With most people working remotely due to the recent pandemic, I've had an opportunity to do some introspection and realised that for the last month or so I've been in one of those low motivation periods.

 The engineer in me wants to find out why.

-{{% notice info %}}
+{{% notice note %}}
 While I'm using the term *"productivity"*, this doesn't necessarily mean the amount of work done at my day job.